OCA/sale-workflow/sale_order_line_multi_warehouse/README.rst

 * A sale order line cannot have multiple warehouse distribution lines related to the same warehouse.

 * Once the sale order is validated, the order will be split into multiple pickings, one for each warehouse selected in the warehouse distribution lines.

+* To open the multi warehouse widget in a sale order line, you need to click on the bar chart in a sale order line.
+Please, note that this widget replaces the widget added by the sale_stock module when the multi warehouse options in sale orders are enabled.

 * **IMPORTANT: In case this module is uninstalled, the warehouse distribution lines will be lost.**